picobellobv/ephos.github.io/_posts/2019-10-13-PowerShell-Previews-on-Arch.md

 #### Step 2 - Updating the PKGBUILD File

-Reveiwing the PKGBUILD we can see this one is fairly cut and dry.
+Reviewing the PKGBUILD we can see this one is fairly cut and dry.
 We have some metadata about the package at the top, followed by a simple Bash script in the bottom half.

 ```bash
 # Maintainer: Thiago França da Silva <packagemaintainer@email.com>